 In normal engineering practice, working on live pipes is prohibited (except hot tapping).
 Any repair or replacement is done in shut-down condition after detaching the part from the live stream.
 Working on a live system is always hazardous and therefore, hot bolting must be performed after a thorough risk assessment and job safety analysis.
-Utmost caution should be exercised and any benefit that is received from hot bolting activity must be weighed against risks associated with it.
+Utmost caution should be exercised and any benefit that is received from hot bolting activity must be weighed against the risks associated with it.

 Hot bolting is basically a part of preventive maintenance activity.
-A specified sequence is followed to remove and replace nuts/studs during hot bolting operation.
+A specified sequence is followed to remove and replace nuts/studs during the hot bolting operation.

 Reason for using Hot Bolting

 There are various reasons for performing hot bolting in piping and equipment flanges.
 Some of these are: